smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 I was all set to leave that part of my life behind me.
 Then it followed me to work.

-## If a clod be washed away by the sea, Europe is the less
+## If a clod be washed away by the sea

 There are lots of different jobs out there, and a fair number of them are done on computers.
 As a matter of fact, when people ask me what I do for a living, I sometimes simply wave my hand and say "Computers" in a kind of no-you-really-don't-want-to-know-what-Kubernetes-is kind of way.
 I suspect most office workers hava a similar aspect of their job that they don't like to dredge up during polite conversation.